cmadland/teaching/pages/02.edci335/01.home/01.week-01/item.md

 !
 You are responsible for reading and understanding the syllabus.
 If you have a question about the course, please check the syllabus first, and if you can't find your answer there, feel free to reach out to me.

+Make sure you spend a few minutes to familiarize yourself with the layout of this site so that you know where to find the information that you will need.

 ### How to follow this course.

 You should realize by now that this course is not only happening in CourseSpaces, but there is also a significant portion of the course that is on a different site at [edtechuvic.ca/edci335](https://edtechuvic.ca/edci335).
 This means that the *content* of the site is open on the web.
 Anyone with a web browser can access this page.
 You are also *invited* to post your work on an open website using WordPress, but you are not *required* to do so.
 Please read through the [WordPress Resources page](http://edtechuvic.ca/edci335/wordpress/).